-Here read is the Linux command and “x” is the variable, where the input value will be stored.
+Here “read” is the Linux command and “my_var” is the variable, that will store the input value.

 Hit enter after typing the above command.
 You will see a blank line without a prompt.
 It means the shell is waiting for your input.
 Type some text and hit enter button.
 You will find the prompt again.